Delayed Feedback Modeling with Influence Functions: Preliminaries

 \subsection{Vanilla and Retrain Versions of Loss}

 The CVR model, $f(x,\theta)$ parameterized by $\theta$, operates as a binary classifier, predicting whether a click action $x$ will result in a conversion.
 Training such models typically employs binary cross-entropy loss \cite{dai2023dually,wang2023unbiased}.
-We first describe its \textbf{Vanilla} version \cite{chapelle2014modeling,yasui2020feedback}, wherein all observed non-converting instances are considered negatives:
+We begin with the \textbf{Vanilla} version~\cite{chapelle2014modeling,yasui2020feedback}, where all unconverted samples are treated as negatives:

 where for any sample $z = (x, y)$ and model parameter $\theta$,

 is the commonly used binary cross-entropy loss.